 Did you know the creators of the Superman were Jewish too?
 Can you see our heritage through the comic strips?
 How did a Jewish poet influence the Statue of Liberty?
 And what short story inspired “Fiddler on the Roof”.

 Come explore some of the greatest stories written by Jewish authors like I.L.
 Peretz, Sholom Aleichem and Emma Lazarus.
 And then create new works of art inspired by these stories, just like Marc Chagall and Joe Shuster.

 2. Click “Add to Cart” To Pay Here

 We will engage our hearts, minds and all five senses as we delve into prayer.
 Our goal is to make prayer more than just a song to sing, and instead a way to find spirituality, peace and healing.
 Come learn how to connect to the prayers and songs of Friday Night and Saturday morning Shabbat.
 We will be using guided imagery, meditation and yoga throughout the sessions.

 Session 3: Family Torah Study

 Instructors: Renee Richards, Rabbis Josh & Daria Jacobs-Velde

 Our Torah is filled with rich stories that unlock new meaning at each stage of our lives.
 We will explore the Torah to help see where it has meaning and applies to our modern world.

 First, students and parents will participate in a learning session separately.
-Religious school director, Renee Richards will engage the students in Torah, while Rabbi’s Josh and Daria works with parents to find deeper connections to some of the Torah’s most well-known stories.
+Religious school director, Renee Richards will engage the students in Torah, while Rabbi’s Josh and Daria work with parents to find deeper connections to some of the Torah’s most well-known stories.
 Then, we will come together as families, and as a learning community, for the remainder of the evening.
-Together, we will participate in activities, discussions, and crafts related to what we’ve just learning.
+Together, we will participate in activities, discussions, and crafts related to what we’ve just learned.